-$151,000 allocated through the Digital Literacy Exchange program to teach fundamental digital skills to Canadians in Gaspésie
+Up to $750,000 through the Digital Literacy Exchange program to teach fundamental digital skills to Canadians in Mississauga and Brampton

-Today, the Honourable Diane Lebouthillier, Minister of National Revenue and Member of Parliament for Gaspésie–Les Îles-de-la-Madeleine, on behalf of Innovation, Science and Economic Development Minister Navdeep Bains, announced an investment of up to $151,000 in a Vision Gaspé-Percé Now project that focuses on helping Canadians develop essential skills to begin computing with confidence.
+Today, the Honourable Navdeep Bains, Minister of Innovation, Science and Economic Development, announced an investment of up to $750,000 in a Peel Multicultural Council project that focusses on helping Canadians develop essential skills to begin computing with confidence.

-This investment is being provided through the Digital Literacy Exchange program, a $29.5-million program that provides digital skills training to support those known to be most at risk of being left behind by the rapid pace of digital technology adoption: seniors, people with disabilities, newcomers to Canada, low-income Canadians, language minority groups, Indigenous peoples, those who have not completed high school, and those living in northern and rural communities.
+This investment is being provided through the Digital Literacy Exchange program, a $29.5-million program that provides digital skills training to support those known to be most at risk of being left behind by the rapid pace of digital technology adoption: seniors, people with disabilities, newcomers to Canada, Indigenous peoples, low-income Canadians, language minority groups, and those living in northern and rural communities.

 The program aligns with the Government's Innovation and Skills Plan, a multi-year strategy to create good jobs and ensure Canadians have the skills to succeed.